Netcentric/accesscontroltool/docs/AdvancedFeatures.md

       allowExternalGroupNamesRegEx: external.* # the AC Tool groups can inherit from other external.* groups
 ```

-## Automatically purge obsolete groups
+## Automatically purge obsolete groups and users (since 1.9.1)
-The root element `obsolete_authorizables` can be used to automatically purge authorizables, that are not in use anymore:
+The root element `obsolete_authorizables` can be used to automatically purge authorizables that are not in use anymore:

 ```
 - obsolete_authorizables:
+      - group-to-delete-1
-      - groupToDelete1
+      - group-to-delete-2
-      - groupToDelete2
+      - group-to-delete-3
-      - groupToDelete3
+      - user-to-delete-1
-      - groupToDelete4
+      - user-to-delete-2
 ```

 The `FOR` and `IF` syntax can be used within `obsolete_authorizables`.